IrisChase/IVD/README.md

 - States and state expressions.
 - The layout/material system.
 - Text layouts (Although laggy, see [issue](https://github.com/IrisChase/IVD/issues/2)).
-- Models.
+- Models, enumeration, common ancestor deduction, etc.
 - Animations of arbitrary scalar attributes.
 - The equation solver (Not tested thoroughly enough for my tastes though).

-And other things too boring or obvious to list or remember.
+And other things too boring or obvious to list or remember and maybe something cool I forgot.

 # What is blocking alpha?